nodejs/node/doc/api/esm.md

 files in the package should be interpreted.

-Regardless of the value of the `"type"` field, `.mjs` files are always treated as ES modules and `.cjs` files are always treated as CommonJS modules.
+Regardless of the value of the `"type"` field, `.mjs` files are always treated as ES modules and `.cjs` files are always treated as CommonJS.

 ### Package Scope and File Extensions